The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Discussion

-Here we discuss the catalog of ${\sim} 356,000$ variables with V-band magnitudes in the range $11<V<17$ mag.
+Here we discuss the catalog of ${\sim} 278,000$ variables with definite ASAS-SN classifications and V-band magnitudes in the range $11<V<17$ mag.
 The catalog of known variables with V-band magnitudes outside this range is discussed in Appendix A. Definite classifications are the VSX types without the uncertainty flag `:'.
 Uncertain classifications include the variables classified as VAR and the VSX types with an uncertainty flag.

-Table \ref{tab:ndistc} lists the variability types from our classifier and the distribution of the ${\sim} 278,000$ variables with definite classifications by variability type. we also provide the number of high probability classifications ($\rm Prob>0.9 $), good classifications ($\rm Prob>0.5 $), and low scatter light curves ($T(\phi| P)$ or $T(t) <0.5$).
+Table \ref{tab:ndistc} lists the variability types from our classifier and the distribution of the ${\sim} 278,000$ variables with definite classifications by variability type.
+We also provide the number of high probability classifications ($\rm Prob>0.9 $), good classifications ($\rm Prob>0.5 $), and low scatter light curves ($T(\phi| P)$ or $T(t) <0.5$).
 There are ${\sim} 255,000$ sources with $\rm Prob>0.9 $, which forms a sample that is more than adequate to create a training set for future variability studies.
-In addition, there are ${\sim} 177,000$ variables with very good quality light curves where $T(\phi| P)$ or $T(t) <0.5$.
+In addition, there are ${\sim} 170,000$ variables with very good quality light curves where $T(\phi| P)$ or $T(t) <0.5$.

-Of the ${\sim} 80,000$ sources assigned uncertain classifications, ${\sim} 2,000$ were removed because of problems in the ASAS-SN light curves (see $\S 5$) to leave ${\sim} 78,000$ variables with uncertain classifications.
-Table \ref{tab:ndistun} presents their distribution by classification along with the number that do not have a Gaia DR2 parallax, a 2MASS match, a WISE match, a period in ASAS-SN, or have faint Gaia DR2 $G_{BP}$-band magnitudes ($G_{BP}>19$ mag).
-The number of sources with $G_{BP}>19$ mag is an indicator of the frequency of errors in cross-matching.
-Figure \ref{fig:fig28} suggests that the $G_{BP}$-band closely follows the ASAS-SN V-band magnitudes, hence very faint $G_{BP}$-band magnitudes likely arise from matches to the wrong source.
-The ROT: and VAR classes have the largest number of sources with $G_{BP}>19$ mag, suggesting that these are the classes with the greatest amount of cross-matching errors.

-A number of sources in the VSX catalog do not have previously derived periods, and we derive periods for ${\sim} 44,000$ such sources.
-Of these, 81\% have V2 classification probabilities $\rm Prob >0.9$ and 52\% (18\%) have $T(\phi | P)<0.5$ ($T(\phi | P)<0.2$).
-In the VSX catalog, most (73\%) of these sources were classified as VAR variables, however, 67\% of the ${\sim} 44,000$ variables without a VSX period are classified as SR variables through our V2 classifier.
-A significant fraction (17\%) were classified as eclipsing binaries.
+A number of sources in the VSX catalog do not have previously derived periods, and we derive periods for ${\sim} 52,000$ such sources.
+Of these, 78\% have V2 classification probabilities $\rm Prob >0.9$ and 38\% (15\%) have $T(\phi | P)<0.5$ ($T(\phi | P)<0.2$).
+In the VSX catalog, most (68\%) of these sources were classified as VAR variables, however, 64\% of the ${\sim} 52,000$ variables without a VSX period are classified as SR variables through our V2 classifier.
+A significant fraction (14\%) were classified as eclipsing binaries.

 Of the ${\sim} 291,000$ VSX variables in our catalog with $11<V<17$ mag (excluding the variables from Paper I), ${\sim} 200,000$ have definite VSX classifications.
 Out of the variables with definite VSX classifications, ${\sim}65,000$ sources have different broad variability classes than the ones assigned to them in the VSX catalog. ${\sim} 18,000$ of these discrepant sources have high classification probabilities of $\rm Prob>0.9$.